 There's a story I often tell about my second year of teaching.
-I tell it to new educators, veteran educators, and perhaps most importantly, I tell it to myself around the start of new “years” both calendar and academic.
+I tell it to new educators, "veteran educators, and perhaps most importantly, I tell it to myself around the start of the new" "year," both calendar and academic.

-After returning from winter break, the coaching staff at my cyber charter school challenged all of its teachers to start making 5 phone calls home per day.
-They could range from positive celebrations to reminders about missing assignments, to more serious check-ins about a student's progress, but we were challenged to make 5 of them.
+After returning from winter break, the coaching staff at my cyber charter school challenged all of its teachers to start making five phone calls home per day.
+They could range from joyous celebrations to reminders about missing assignments to more serious check-ins about a student's progress, but we were challenged to make 5 of them.

 It felt impossible; I barely had enough time in the day to complete my existing professional responsibilities.
-As our coaching staff reminded us, however, cyber schools have an increased responsibility to make ourselves available.
-It was important that we"level up" in order to build a stronger school community.
+As our coaching staff reminded us, cyber schools have an increased responsibility to make themselves available.
+It was vital that we" "level up" to build a stronger school community.

 I have been playing games my whole life.
-I grew up with Nintendo, Xbox, and board games with the family at least once a month.
+I grew up with the family at least once a month with Nintendo, Xbox, and board games.
 To this day, I play a range of games in my free time, so I am no stranger to leveling up.
 I think it's one of the most poorly understood phrases to come out of game culture.
-“Level up" is often used as a generic affirmation to strive rather than what it truly is… an invitation to ground ourselves in self-awareness.
+And "Level up" is often used as a generic affirmation to strive rather than what it truly is… an invitation to ground ourselves in self-awareness.

-In order to level up, the first step has to be acknowledging the level at which you are currently playing the game.
+To level up, the first step must be acknowledging the level at which you are currently playing the game.
 Too often, I am tempted to rush to level 5 rather than steadfastly marching to level 2.
-It is so much more satisfying to run heroically at the final boss, but we all know what happens when we do that ill-equipped with the practice and tools that game designers take so much care to build into each level of their games.
+It is much more satisfying to run heroically at the final boss, but we all know what happens when we do that ill-equipped with the practice and tools that game designers take so much care to build into each level of their games.

-Trying to make 5 phone calls every day when I had previously only been making a couple every Friday afternoon was just that.
-It was running at a dragon without any armor and only a short sword.
-I remember very vividly saying to myself, "I don't think I can do that… but what CAN I do?"
+Trying to make five phone calls every day when I had only been making a couple every Friday afternoon was just that.
+It was running at a dragon without armor and only a short sword.
+I vividly remember saying to myself, "I don't think I can do that… but what CAN I do?"
 What I could do was make one call every other day.
 That became two calls when I had to leave a message on a family's voicemail.
 That became a call slot every day quite quickly because I had to follow up on all the messages I left.

-I never reached my 5 calls per day.
-I never faced that dragon, but I had absolutely leveled up.
+I never reached my five calls per day.
+I never faced that dragon, but I had leveled up.

 I tell myself this story every year because it reminds me that no matter how uncertain the road to achieving my goals may seem, the first step is always assured.

-As we enter a new year, full of many uncertainties, I am wishing you too the time and grace to "level up" with self-compassion.
+As we enter a new year full of uncertainties, I also wish you the time and grace to "level up" with self-compassion.

 Allison Keefe teaches 7th grade English at a PA cyber charter school.
-She is also the co-host of the Cyber Sister's Podcast and founding member of #GamifyEd.
+Allison is also the co-host of the Cyber Sister's Podcast and a founding member of #GamifyEd.
 She was selected as a Keystone Technology innovator in 2019 for her work with literacy and gamification in virtual learning.
-You can find her on Twitter @AllisonKTeaches and The Cyber Sister's Podcast whenever you listen to your podcasts.
+You can find her on Twitter @AllisonKTeaches and on The Cyber Sister's Podcast whenever you listen to your podcasts.